Your Local Community Food Club

 “It’s more than just a full tummy, it’s a massive link in the community.”

 Join as a member for just £5 a week and access a weekly shop for all your essential food, grocery and toiletry items, worth approximately £25, and check each week for new stock!
-Fruit and vegetables are always FREE.
+Plus all fruit, vegetables and bread are always FREE.

 To find out how to become a member call us on 01772 760 760 or pop in and see us.